skeeto/skeeto.github.com/_posts/2019-03-28-Fibers-the-Most-Elegant-Windows-API.markdown

 } async_loop;
 ```

-While fibers are symmetric, in my async/await implementation they are
+While fibers are symmetric, coroutines in my async/await implementation
-not.
+are not.
 One fiber is the scheduler, `main_fiber`, and the other fibers
 always yield to it.

 There is an array of kernel object handles, `handles`, and an array of